1985 United States–Canada tornado outbreak: The Hopeville–Barrie supercell

-The Grand Valley to Tottenham supercell
+The Grand Valley–Tottenham supercell

-The storm which had initially developed east of Clinton produced a new tornado a couple kilometres north of Arthur by 4:15pm.
+The storm which had initially developed east of Clinton produced a new tornado a couple kilometres north of Arthur by 4:15 pm.
 Many power lines and hydro towers were destroyed early in its lifetime (including those used to deliver electricity from the Bruce Nuclear Generating Station to northern and western parts of the Greater Toronto Area).
 The tornado quickly widened, intensified and reached violent proportions by the time it reached the small crossroads community of Grand Valley just before 4:30pm.
 At that point the tornado's damage path was approximately 200 m wide.